 Each of the above performed well and offer added protection for your valuable smartphone.
-But many will be put off by the extra bulk each case adds to your iPhone 5.
-See: iPhone 5 review
+But many will be put off by the extra bulk each case adds to your iPhone 5 or Android smartphone.

 These work fine and pack a powerful recharging punch.
 The £80 Mophie Powerstation Duo boasts a whopping 6,000mAh charge – although it’s not too heavy, it is obviously larger than the less-powerful packs – except for the £90, 4,000mAh Powerstation Pro that is super-ruggedised for extreme sports or extremely clumsy people.

 These portable battery chargers work with most smartphones and tablets as they have USB slots into which you connect your device’s charging cable.
 That means you need to carry round not just the battery pack but the relevant charge cable as well.
 And anyone who's reached into a bag for a cable knows they get tangled up almost immediately.

-Our tests confirmed that the Flex micro battery pack will fully recharge a drained iPhone, and then give up an extra surge – around 20-25% – when that charge is used up.
+Our tests confirmed that the Flex micro battery pack will fully recharge a drained iPhone, and then give up an extra surge – around 25% – when that charge is used up.

 You wouldn’t want it on your person all the time but it’s perfect for slipping into your bag when travelling.
 You won’t notice it’s there until you get that low battery warning.

 If you buy direct from Phonesuit it costs $69.95 (about £45) which is reasonable.
-Shipping to the UK, however, is expensive, adding another $24.31 to the price to make a total of $94.26 (about £62).
-The Mophie Powerstation Mini (2,500mAh) requires a cable but costs £50 including shipping.
+Shipping to the UK, however, is expensive, adding another $37 to the price to make a total of $107 (about £62).
+The Mophie Powerstation Mini (2,500mAh) requires a £15 cable but costs £50 including shipping.
 At £60 the Phonesuit Flex is reasonably priced but with cheaper shipping costs (Sena, for example, ships cases to the UK for $9.99) would be more compelling.